AG-jpg/bamba/Narrative.md

 ## Level 3 NPC:

 Microplastics have been found in the digestive systems of birds that feed on fish.
 Causing them a mortal disease called **Plasticosis**.

+## Level 4 NPC:

+65 species of fungi are listed as endangered. **Fungi** are crucial for the carbon cycle by decomposing organic matter, yet, our endangerment it's not commonly known acknowledge.